imteekay/crafting-an-interpreter/series/evaluation.md

   - When evaluating this if-else-expression the important thing is to only evaluate the correct branch.
     - if the condition is met: evaluate the if branch only (true or a truthy value — not null and not false)
     - if not: evaluate the else branch
+- functions
+  - an IR object: body and paramaters to evaluate the function and environment to hold internal values and enable closure (That allows for closures, which “close over” the environment they’re defined in and can later access it.)

 ## Final words & Resources